 We Advocate.
-We Educate.
+We Educate

 We are at the forefront of efforts in Washington, D.C., championing the cause of fire survivors by organizing federal advocacy delegations focused on resiliency, recovery, and the improvement of public policy.
 Led by our CEO, Jennifer Gray Thompson, who serves on the Bipartisan Policy Center's Disaster Response Reform Task Force, we actively make recommendations to Congress to ensure the voices of fire survivors are heard and acted upon.

-Current Bill
+Recent Bill

 Thank you to all the delegates who made virtual and in-person trips for this bill: